C0PEP0D/otto/README.md

 ### Visualizing and evaluating a learned policy

-Once is model is trained, the learned policy can be evaluated or visualized using the corresponding scripts.
+Once a model is trained, the learned policy can be evaluated or visualized using the corresponding scripts.
 For that, simply run the scripts with a parameter file (using `--input`) containing

 ```python